willroberts/raven-shield-2020/README.md

 ## Obtaining the Game

-The game is frequently on sale for [under $5 on Steam](https://isthereanydeal.com/game/tomclancysrainbowsixiiigoldedition/history/).
+Rainbow Six 3: Raven Shield (March 18 2003) is frequently on sale for [under $5 on Steam](https://isthereanydeal.com/game/tomclancysrainbowsixiiigoldedition/history/).
 This edition contains the Athena Sword expansion but not Iron Wrath, which can be downloaded separately (see below).

 ## Community Resources